 Power Cost Adjustment (PCA)

-Concord Municipal Light Plant (CMLP) buys its electriTown from generating sources such as natural gas, land fill gas, solar, and hydro.
+Concord Municipal Light Plant (CMLP) buys its electricity from generating sources such as natural gas, land fill gas, solar, and hydro.
 Costs associated with each source can fluctuate dramatically.
-The PCA is used to adjust for increases or decreases in wholesale power and transmission costs (representing about 80% of CMLP costs) and to insure costs are revenue neutral to CMLP.
+The PCA is used when needed to adjust for increases or decreases in wholesale power and transmission costs (representing about 80% of CMLP costs) and to insure costs are revenue neutral to CMLP.

 The Underground Surcharge is a 1.5% fee used to help offset the cost of placing existing overhead wires underground.
 Under-grounding all utilities in Concord is a Town bylaw.